StationedInTheField/portfolio/docs/quickstart.md

 We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
 It is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.

 [qDesk](qDesk.md) makes it possible to build custom, secure and decentralized social networks in less than 20 days.

-0.9.5+ allow to connect[qDesk](qDesk.md)Social profiles to Twitter without sharing information with Twitter as an additional layer of verification.
+0.9.5+ allow to connect [qDesk](qDesk.md) Social profiles to Twitter without sharing information with Twitter as an additional layer of verification.
 It is planned to add passive verification for a custom list of external networks to verify the peer identities.

 1.0.0+ complies with privacy regulations and can be used for confidential information as a production social network for enterprises worldwide.